x-sheep/swift-property-based/README.md

 # Shrinking

-> [!NOTE]
-> This feature is experimental, and disabled by default.
-The shrinking output will be very verbose, due to a limitation in Swift Testing.

 When a failing case has been found, it's possible that the input is large and contrived, such as arrays with many elements.
 When _shrinking_ is enabled, PropertyBased will repeat a failing test until it finds the smallest possible input that still causes a failure.

 For example, the following test fails when the given numbers sum to a value above a certain threshold: